MaastrichtU-IDS/dsri-documentation/docs/introduction.md

 Any service that:

-* runs in a Docker container 🐳 (Any code can be easily executed in a Docker container (apart from some proprietary software)
+* runs in a Docker container 🐳 anything can be easily executed in a Docker container (apart from some proprietary software)
 * does not need to be accessed from outside the UM network (or the UM VPN) 🔒

 In more details: